 Grit For College Students

-Popularized by the groundbreaking work of UPenn researcher, Dr. Angela Duckworth and her wildly successful TED Talk (14 million views and counting), Grit has become one of the latest buzzwords on today’s college campuses...and rightfully so: there is a direct correlation between student resilience and student retention!
+Popularized by the groundbreaking work of UPenn researcher, Dr. Angela Duckworth and her wildly successful TED Talk (18 million views and counting, since 2013), Grit has become one of the latest buzzwords on today’s college campuses...and rightfully so: there is a direct correlation between student resilience and student retention!

 One out of every three US college students will drop out within the first year.
 Only 5% of our full-time community college students complete their associate's degree within two years.
 Only 19% of our full-time students attending our public universities complete their bachelor's degree within four years.
 There are more stats…and they only get worse.

 We have to do something as a collective industry.
 As a start, we at Collegiate Empowerment have developed Grit For College Students to get the conversation started on your campus and to help navigate these challenges.